llm-bible/llm-bible.github.io/_publications/chucarroll2024beyond.markdown

 bibkey: chucarroll2024beyond
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.08064"}
-tags: ['Efficiency And Optimization', 'RAG', 'Reinforcement Learning', 'Tools', 'Uncategorized']
+tags: ['Efficiency And Optimization', 'RAG', 'Reinforcement Learning', 'Tools']
 ---
 Since the advent of Large Language Models a few years ago, they have often been considered the de facto solution for many AI problems.
 However, in